bluedragon1221/notes/Linux/Create User.md

+---
+tags: tutorial
+description: Create a new user in Linux
+---
 Assuming you don't want to use the root account the whole time, here's how you create a user in Linux.

 # Setup `sudo`